cocos2d/cocos2d-x/README.md

 ```
 $ cd cocos2d-x/build
+$ ./install-deps-linux.sh
+$ cmake ..
-$ ./make-all-linux-project.sh
+$ make
 ```

       You may meet building errors when building libGLFW.so.
 It is because libGL.so directs to an error target, you should make it to direct to a correct one.
+      `install-deps-linux.sh` only has to be run onece.

 * For Windows